Speaker Event – Kate Hoey MP (Postponed)

-We are delighted that Kate Hoey, MP will be joining Devonshire House on 26.11.19 to talk with us.
+We are delighted that Kate Hoey, MP will be joining Devonshire House.

 Kate Hoey has been the Labour MP for Vauxhall since 1989.
 She supports the best of traditional Labour Party policies and the best of Kate Hoey philosophies.
 This has resulted in a colourful and individualistic career, a personality to match and makes for compulsive listening.
 She is well practiced in responding to those who have different ideas and to handling change is all its guises.